 The interest rate is the cost that the lender (the organization you’re borrowing the money from) charges you for the student loan, and is expressed as a percentage of the total amount being borrowed.

 When interest starts accumulating depends on the loan.
 Some loans charge you interest right away, others cover the interest in case of financial need, and others defer the application of interest rate until graduation.
 In general, the later the interest starts accumulating, the better.

 The monthly payment is the dollar amount that you'll pay to your lender monthly.
 For example, you may have to pay $250 on the 15th of every month.

 The time to pay back the full loan is the total number of monthly payments that you’ll have to make.
 The repayment period is another way to refer to this.

-These terms and conditions are exactly what you should be looking at when comparing student loans, and deciding which one to take out.
+You should be looking at these terms and conditions when comparing student loans and deciding which one to take out.